sunesimonsen/7W17732/Readme.md

         </head>
     </html>

-When you open index.html in a browser require.js will load the file app.js, that in turn will require the <i>hello</i> module.
-The <i>hello</i> module requires the <i>world</i> modules.
+When you open index.html in a browser require.js will load the file app.js, that in turn will require the *hello* module.
+The *hello* module requires the *world* modules.
 Require.js therefore downloads hello.js and world.js files and evaluates the define method of world.js.
 Then the define method of hello.js is evaluated  with the result of world.js as argument.

 This will result in the following line it the browser log: